-Tompkins Square Park, the site of this chanting, lies between Avenue A and Avenue B on its west and east, and 7th Street and 10th Street on its south and north in the Alphabet City section of what is now called the East Village in Manhattan.
+Tompkins Square Park, the site of this chanting, lies between Avenue A and Avenue B on its west and east, and between 7th Street and 10th Street on its south and north, in the Alphabet City section of what is now called the East Village in Manhattan.
 It opened as a park in 1850, and has been the site of a number of uprisings through the years.
 Immigrants protesting unemployment and food shortages were attacked by police in 1857.

 The Draft Riots of 1863 were the largest civil insurrection in the United States.
 The riots started when working-class men, primarily ethnic Irish, protested how wealthy men could pay a $300 commutation fee to hire a substitute and avoid being drafted to fight in the American Civil War.
 This turned into race riots with white rioters attacking blacks, ransacking and destroying public buildings, and burning the Colored Orphan Asylum at Fifth Avenue and 44th Street to the ground.

 The Tompkins Square Riot of 1874 started with a demonstration by over seven thousand unemployed workers.
 About 1,600 policemen were deployed and forcibly ejected the crowd from the park.